Benny Agbayani

 Benny Peter Agbayani, Jr. (/æɡbaɪˈɑːni/; born December 28, 1971) is an American former professional baseball player.
 He played in Major League Baseball (MLB) for the New York Mets, Colorado Rockies, and Boston Red Sox, and in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.

 Career

 Minor leagues

-He was originally drafted by the California Angels but did not sign.
+He was originally drafted by the California Angels in the 25th round of the 1992 amateur draft but did not sign.
 Agbayani was later drafted in the 30th round by the New York Mets on June 3, 1993.
 He became a local star at the Triple-A minor league team, the Norfolk Tides.

 As a minor league player in the spring of 1995, Agbayani was on a 40-man MLB roster as a replacement player during the 1994–95 Major League Baseball strike.
 For this reason, he is not allowed union membership.

 New York Mets

 Agbayani made his major league debut with the New York Mets on June 17, 1998, as part of an 8th-inning double-switch in which he defensively replaced center fielder Butch Huskey during a 5–4 loss to the Montreal Expos.
 He made his first start and picked up his first big league hit on June 19.
 Agbayani led off the bottom of the first inning by singling to second base off Florida Marlins pitcher Brian Meadows.